Welcome to Plymouth!

 Sometimes you just need a change…

 If you are looking for a change in residence hall, apartment or room, stop by residential life to ask about your options.
 Sometimes students seek alternative spaces because they would like to be closer to their classes or the dining hall, sometimes they find a friend they would like to room with or a residence hall geared more toward their interests, and sometimes roommate schedules are just not in sync.
 Whatever your reason, a change may be possible.
-For more information please stop by residential life or contact Kathy Peverly-Housing Services Coordinator email@example.com.
+For more information please stop by residential life or contact Kathy Peverly, our Housing Services Coordinator.

 Meal Plan Information

-We are pleased to offer many new meal plan options for the 2013-2014 academic year; one is sure to meet your dining needs.
-Most of our meal plans include FlexCash that can be used in any of our satellite dining operations, the campus bookstore, as well as vending and laundry machines.
+We are pleased to offer a variety of meal plan options for the 2014-2015 academic year; one is sure to meet your dining needs.
+Some of our meal plans include FlexCash that can be used in any of our satellite dining operations, the campus bookstore, as well as vending and laundry machines.
+Visit the Dining page to learn more about meal plan specifics.

 Meal plans may be added, at full cost, at any point during the semester at the Office of Residential Life – lower level of Mary Lyon Hall.
 If a student runs out of meals, blocks of 15 meals can also be purchased at our office.
 Additional information may be obtained by contacting our office at 603-535-2260.